Intersecting $P$-free families: Introduction

 \begin{theorem}[De Bonis, Katona, Swanepoel \cite{de2005largest}] Moreover, equality holds if and only if the family is the union of two of the largest levels in $2^{[n]}$. \end{theorem}

-Now we will mention some theorems where the family is also required to be intersecting.
+A family $\F$ is called \emph{intersecting} if for any two members $F,F'\in \F$ we have $F \cap F'\neq \emptyset$, and it is called $t$-\emph{intersecting} if for any two members $F,F'\in \F$ we have $|F\cap F'|\ge t$.
+Now we will mention some theorems where there is a forbidden subposet and the family is also required to be intersecting.
 Milner~\cite{milner1968combinatorial} determined the size of the largest $t$-intersecting antichain.
 In the case $t=1$, Milner's result yields

 \begin{theorem}[Milner \cite{milner1968combinatorial}] Let $\F \subseteq 2^{[n]}$ be an intersecting antichain, then

 \end{theorem} This result follows from a more general inequality of Greene, Katona and Kleitman~\cite{greene1976extensions} (See also \cite{katona1998simple} and \cite{scott1999another} for other simple proofs).